 While paying more than your share of taxes may feel like your patriotic duty, for many investors, reducing your current and future tax burden can be a significant goal when planning for retirement.

-Personal tax planning with Covenant Wealth Advisors is a specialized service that helps you better manage taxes leading up to and through retirement.
+Our financial planners at Covenant Wealth Advisors excel at providing retirement tax consulting to help you reduce taxable income and increase your tax deductions.
 We do this by analyzing your tax returns and income sources.
-Then we create personalized tax strategies to reduce your taxable income.
+Then, in conjunction with your financial plan, we create personalized tax strategies to reduce your taxable income.

-If you are within ten years of retirement, tax planning has the potential to reduce your taxes and provide better control over your taxable in come in retirement.
+If you are within ten years of retirement, our tax advisory services offer the potential to reduce your taxes and provide better control over your taxable in come in retirement.

 There were over 5,000 tax code changes between 2002-2012.
 Tax planning can help you take advantage of the latest tax laws to reduce your tax liability.
 From Roth IRA conversion strategies, to tax-loss harvesting on your investments, to state and federal tax credits and deductions, to income smoothing in retirement, tax planning can help.